Cydhra/vers/readme.md

 This crate uses no unsafe code, with the only exception being compiler intrinsics for bit-manipulation.
-The intrinsics cannot fail with the provided inputs (provided they are supported by the target machine), so even if they were to be implemented incorrectly, no memory unsafety can occur (only incorrect results).
+The intrinsics cannot fail with the provided inputs (provided they are supported by the target machine), so even if they were to be implemented incorrectly, no memory corruption can occur (only incorrect results).

 ## Dependencies
-The library has no dependencies outside the Rust standard library.
+The library has no dependencies outside the Rust standard library by default.
 It has a plethora of dependencies for benchmarking purposes, but these are not required for normal use.
 Optionally, the `serde` feature can be enabled to allow serialization and deserialization of the data structures, which requires the `serde` crate and its `derive` feature.